Introduction to Autonomous Database on Exadata Cloud@Customer

 You can create multiple Autonomous Exadata VM Clusters (AVMCs) on an Exadata Infrastructure resource.
 There are no hard limits on the number of AVMCs or Autonomous Container Databases (ACDs) you can provision on your Exadata Infrastructure.
 The AVMCs and ACDs have a minimum resource requirement, and you can create them as long as the minimum amount of resources is available.

-To create an Autonomous Exadata VM Cluster, the minimum resources required per node are 5 OCPUs, 100 GB Memory, 150 GB Local Storage, and 3.25 TB Exadata Storage.
-Similarly, the minimum resources needed per node to create an ACD are 2 OCPUs and 50 GB Local Storage.
+To create an Autonomous Exadata VM Cluster, the minimum resources required are 40 ECPUs or 10 OCPUs per node, 120 GB Memory per node, 338.5 GB Local Storage per node, and 6.61 TB Exadata Storage.
+Similarly, the minimum resources needed per node to create an ACD are 8 ECPUs or 2 OCPUs and 50 GB Local Storage.
 As long as your Exadata Infrastructure has these minimum resources available, an AVMC and ACD can be created.

 Exadata System Shapes